We need to be awakened to the fact that today’s high school is nothing like it used to be.

 2. High school kids are experiencing depression in record numbers

 Student’s self-worth is highly attached to social media.
 Social media seems to quantify a student’s popularity and define where they fall within the social popularity contest.
 For student athletes, it’s more than the depression caused by social media’s manipulation; it’s also the added pressure to carry themselves flawlessly for their followers, regardless of how brutal that audience may be.

-3. Cell Phone Use is Rampant – and Dangerous!
+3. Cell phone use is rampant – and dangerous!

 The undercover students were shocked to observe that in many classrooms, most students were on their phones for most of the time.
 “You’re not supposed to have your phone out, but honestly, we don’t care,” one student said.

-Beryl New, principal of Highland Park High School where the show was filmed, said that even though multiple social media sites were blocked on the school’s network, they couldn’t stop students from surreptitiously finding access on their own devices.
+Even though multiple social media sites were blocked on the school’s network, they couldn’t stop students from surreptitiously finding access on their own devices.

 Shane Feldman, grad of 2012, told Business Insider, “The kinds of challenges that I experienced back in high school with my peers are now 24/7 issues because of technology, computers, cellphones, and social media.
 There’s no real escape.”
 Teachers said it’s a daily struggle to get students to focus on classwork. (source)

 5. Pregnancy is not taboo; more and more high schools have daycares